Conference Proposals

 The AACC offers some psychologists, therapists, counselors, social workers and play therapists Continuing Education (CE) credit due for good standing with certain states and a limited number of professional organizations.
 Full statement here: https://www.aacc.net/continuing-education/

 Whenever a call for papers is issued or an invitation is extended to present for an AACC event, an important criteria in the evaluation and selection process will include a careful review of the Learning Objectives.
-Additionally, any individual making a submission for consideration should also keep in mind that presentations and their Learning Objectives must have a clear counseling orientation along with any spiritual/biblical integration.
+Additionally, any individual making a submission for consideration should also keep in mind that presentations and their Learning Objectives must have a clear counseling orientation along with any spiritual/biblical integration meaning that your workshop must be geared towards helping the professional be a better professional.
+This is not a self-help workshop.

 Normally, 3-4 Learning Objectives are required, so each one is critical in communicating essential content and focus to the prospective learner.
 The following guidelines for writing good learning objectives are given to assist presenters with the submission process.